Documentation/docs/volume/http

 • DELETE /files is recursive for directories.

 • File size is currently capped by the direct HTTP handler.
-Large transfer workflows should prefer snapshots or sync when appropriate.
+Large transfer workflows should prefer snapshots when appropriate.

 Next Steps#